kstenerud/concise-encoding/cbe-specification.md

     [(array type) 1d (14 elements of data) 08 (4 elements of data)]

 In this example, the first chunk of the array has 14 elements and has a continuation bit of 1 (chunk header 0x1d).
 The second chunk has 4 elements and a continuation bit of 0 (chunk header 0x08).
-The total length of the array is thus 18 elements (element size depends on the array type), split across two chunks.
+The total length of the array is thus 18 elements, split across two chunks.

 ##### Chunk Header